apereo/cas/docs/cas-server-documentation/installation/Audits.md

 </dependency>
 ```

-To learn how to configure database drivers, [please see this guide](JDBC-Drivers.html).
+To learn how to configure database drivers, please [review this guide](JDBC-Drivers.html).
 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#database-audits).

 ## Audit Events